-The PTX100R is a highly integrated NFC reader IC for contactless communication with increased key performance parameters such as output power (transmitter current up to 650mA) and RX sensitivity (-80dBc1).
-While eliminating EMC filter and matching components, the PTX100R enables simple integration and compact design without the complexity associated with existing solutions (dual resonating circuits composed by EMC filter and antenna).
+The PTX105R is a highly integrated NFC reader IC for contactless communication, which is optimized for reader performance and interoperability.
+While eliminating EMC filter and matching components, the PTX105R enables simple integration and compact design without the complexity associated with existing solutions (dual resonating circuits composed by EMC filter and antenna).

-Due to its modular Soft Controller architecture, the NFC functionalities are integrated into a split stack solution where time-critical operations are running on the on-chip HW accelerator, and the rest of the NFC logic is in the host controller to carry out applications such as POS and IOT readers.
+Due to its modular Soft Controller architecture, the NFC functionalities are integrated into a split stack solution where time-critical operations are running on the on-chip MCU, and the rest of the NFC logic is in the host controller to carry out applications such as IoT reader.